j-lawrence-b1/string-path-search/README.md

 ## Installation from GitHub
-You can also download string-path-search with your browser as a .zip or .tgz archive from https://github.com/j-lawrence-b1/string-path-search/releases/latest into any convenient directory.
+You can also download string-path-search with your browser as a .zip or .tgz archive from https://github.com/j-lawrence-b1/string-path-search/releases/latest into any convenient directory. **HOWEVER** pip is still required to install the string_path_search module dependencies.
 Once unpacked, you can install string_path_search and its dependencies using the included setup.py script (which uses pip internally!).
 <pre>
 > chdir &lt;my-downloads-dir&gt;\\string-path-search-0.3.2